Kyoto-University-Speech-and-Audio/speech-to-dialog-act/README.md

 ## Live Demo

 Model can be tested with your voice in real time with a simple frontend interface (ReactJS).
-You need to edit the paths to your config files and pre-trained models in `server.py`.
+You need to edit the paths to your config and model files in `server.py`.

 Server